DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 [Some video.](https://www.youtube.com/watch?v=SyBuNZxzy_Y)

 * **download linux iso**.
 For noobs I picked [EndeavourOS \(2GB\)](https://github.com/endeavouros-team/ISO/releases/download/1-EndeavourOS-ISO-releases-archive/EndeavourOS_Cassini_Nova-03-2023_R1.iso)
-  * why that linux and not xxx?
-Under the hood its Arch Linux.
+  * *why that linux and not xxx linux?*
+    * Under the hood its Arch Linux.
+  * *why arch then?*
+    * fuck you, thats why, I am not writing a novel here.
 * **make bootable usb** from the iso, recommend use [ventoy](https://www.ventoy.net/en/doc_start.html)
   * download; run; select usb; click install; exit; copy iso on to it
 * **boot from the usb**, maybe on newer machines need to disable secure boot in bios